bhargavCSSE/DB-final-project/README.md

 echo $JAVA_HOME
 '''

+## Set correct permissions for MariaDB

+* In your terminal

+'''
+sudo mysql -u root -p
+'''

+* In the MariaDB mysql shell
+'''
+use mysql;
+update user set plugin='' where User='root';
+flush privileges;
+exit;
+'''

+* From now on, to access mysql all you need to type in terminal is (no password required).

+'''
+mysql -u root
+'''

+* Now you can go back to the provided sample code and run it.
+The port, username, and password are all set or default.

 ** Working on this
 //to run sample code

 //  Enter working directory with JDBC driver (should have moved it to working directory) and run javac exec.java //get exec.class  name of FILE and name of Main class must be the same  JAVA rule java -cp ".;mysql-connector-java-8.0.16.jar" YourPackage.YourMainClass